ublue-os/website/docs/images/bazzite/index.md

     - 32GB RAM mod your Steam Deck?
 Enjoy double the maximum VRAM amount, automatically applied. <sup><sub>(Can you share your soldering skills?)</sub></sup>
 - Steam Deck hardware-specific services can be disabled by running `just disable-deck-services` in the terminal, useful for trying this image on other handhelds or for use on HTPCs.

 !!!
-Note "For 64GB Deck users
+Note "For 64GB Deck users"

     Due to an upstream bug, Bazzite cannot be used on Steam Decks with 64GB eMMC storage at this time.